-This program is designed primarily for individual researchers.
-Awards may not be divided.
-If you are seeking funding for more than one participant in a collaborative project, each person seeking funding must submit a separate application specifying their individual contribution.
-Each applicant must independently meet the eligibility requirements.
+The NEH-Mellon Fellowships for Digital Publication program is designed primarily for individual researchers.
+An award may not be divided among multiple collaborators.
+If you are seeking funding for more than one participant in a collaborative project, each person seeking funding must submit a separate application specifying his or her individual contribution.
 Peer reviewers will be asked to evaluate each application on its own merits.
 Each application should clearly explain how the work will be divided and the extent to which each collaborator's contribution depends on that of the other(s).
 Applicants who are seeking funding only for themselves but who are working as part of a collaborative team are also eligible.
 Collaborating scholars affiliated with or sponsored by an eligible institution may wish to apply to the Collaborative Research program.